Twisted Lattice Gauge Theory: Membrane Operators, Three-loop Braiding and Topological Charge: Braiding Relations

-Compared to the braiding of point-like excitations, loop-like excitations have multiple different types of exchange.
-The first type is where two loops are moved around each-other, similar to how point-like excitations could be exchanged in 3+1d.
-This type of exchange, which we will refer to as permutation, is restricted to be bosonic or fermionic in 3+1d.
-On the other hand, there is also an exchange process (shown in Figure \ref{Figure_loop_braiding_timelapse}) where one loop is pulled \textit{through} another, which we refer to as loop-braiding or simply as braiding.
-This can be generalized by having a third loop, called the base loop, that stays linked with the braiding loops during the process.
-This is referred to as three-loop braiding.
-Recently, it has become clear that this three-loop braiding is important for classifying a topological phase and two phases that have the same loop-loop braiding may be distinguished through their three-loop braiding \cite{Lin2015, Wang2014, Jiang2014, Wang2015}.
+One of the key features of (long-range entangled) topological phases is that their excitations support exotic exchange statistics.
+However, in 3+1d, point-like particles only have fermionic or bosonic exchange statistics \cite{Doplicher1971, Doplicher1974}.
+This is because a process where one particle is moved around another can be continuously deformed into one where no such exchange is performed.
+On the other hand, 3+1d topological phases support loop-like excitations, some of which we have discussed in this work.
+Compared to the braiding that only involves point-like excitations, there are multiple types of braiding involving one or more loop-like excitations.
+The first type is the process mentioned earlier, where two excitations (either loop-like or point-like) are moved around each-other.
+This type of exchange, which we will refer to as permutation, is restricted to be bosonic or fermionic in 3+1d, regardless of whether it involves loops or points.
+On the other hand, there is also an exchange process (shown in Figure \ref{Figure_loop_braiding_timelapse}) where one excitation (either point-like or loop-like) is pulled \textit{through} a loop-like excitation, which we refer to as loop-braiding or simply as braiding \cite{Aneziris1991, Alford1992, Baez2007, McCool1986, Savushkina1996, Damiani2017}.
+If it is necessary to differentiate between the cases where a point or a loop is pulled through the other excitation, we use the terms point-loop and loop-loop braiding.
+If both of the excitations are loop-like, there is a generalization where a third loop, called the base loop, stays linked with the braiding loops during the process.
+This is referred to as three-loop braiding \cite{Wang2014} or necklace braiding \cite{Bellingeri2016}.
+Recently, it has become clear that this three-loop braiding is important for classifying a topological phase and two phases that have the same loop-loop and point-loop braiding may be distinguished through their three-loop braiding \cite{Lin2015, Wang2014, Jiang2014, Wang2015}.
 Furthermore, even if the loop-loop braiding is Abelian, the corresponding three-loop braiding may be non-Abelian.
 There has already been significant study of the three-loop braiding in lattice gauge theory \cite{Lin2015, Wang2014, Jiang2014, Wang2015}.
 However, most studies use indirect methods to extract the braiding statistics of the emergent quasiparticles and the few that explicitly construct the creation operators examine relatively simple cases \cite{Lin2015}.
 We aim to use the membrane operators constructed in the previous sections to reproduce these braiding relations.